Who Is Donald Trump?

 - Elizabeth Trump Grau is a retired banker who is married to film producer James Grau.

-- Robert Trump is Donald’s younger brother who spent much of his career working for the family company.
+- Robert Trump was Donald’s younger brother who spent much of his career working for the family company.
+He died in 2020, aged 71.

 Trump is currently married to former Slovenian model Melania Trump (née Knauss), who is more than 23 years his junior.
 In January 2005, the couple married in a highly-publicized and lavish wedding.
 Among the many celebrity guests at the wedding were Hillary Clinton and former President Bill Clinton.